confluentinc/examples/multiregion/README.md

 ==> Describe topic single-region

 Topic: single-region	PartitionCount: 1	ReplicationFactor: 2	Configs: min.insync.replicas=1,confluent.placement.constraints={"version":1,"replicas":[{"count":2,"constraints":{"rack":"west"}}],"observers":[]}
-	Topic: single-region	Partition: 0	Leader: none	Replicas: 2,1	Isr: 1	Offline: 2,1	LiveObservers:
+	Topic: single-region	Partition: 0	Leader: none	Replicas: 2,1	Isr: 1	Offline: 2,1

 ==> Describe topic multi-region-sync

 Topic: multi-region-sync	PartitionCount: 1	ReplicationFactor: 4	Configs: min.insync.replicas=1,confluent.placement.constraints={"version":1,"replicas":[{"count":2,"constraints":{"rack":"west"}},{"count":2,"constraints":{"rack":"east"}}],"observers":[]}
-	Topic: multi-region-sync	Partition: 0	Leader: 4	Replicas: 2,1,3,4	Isr: 4,3	Offline: 2,1	LiveObservers:
+	Topic: multi-region-sync	Partition: 0	Leader: 3	Replicas: 1,2,3,4	Isr: 3,4	Offline: 1,2

 ==> Describe topic multi-region-async

 Topic: multi-region-async	PartitionCount: 1	ReplicationFactor: 4	Configs: min.insync.replicas=1,confluent.placement.constraints={"version":1,"replicas":[{"count":2,"constraints":{"rack":"west"}}],"observers":[{"count":2,"constraints":{"rack":"east"}}]}
-	Topic: multi-region-async	Partition: 0	Leader: none	Replicas: 2,1,3,4	Isr: 1	Offline: 2,1	LiveObservers: 3,4
+	Topic: multi-region-async	Partition: 0	Leader: none	Replicas: 2,1,3,4	Isr: 1	Offline: 2,1	Observers: 3,4
 ```

 Observations:

 * In the first case, the topic `single-region` has no leader, because it had only two replicas both in the `west` region, which are now down.
-* In the second case, the topic `multi-region-sync` automatically elected a new leader in `east` (e.g. replica 4 in the above output).
+* In the second case, the topic `multi-region-sync` automatically elected a new leader in `east` (e.g. replica 3 in the above output).
 Clients can failover to those replicas in the east region.
 * In the third case, the topic `multi-region-async` also has no leader, because the only two eligible replicas were both in the `west` region, which are now down.
-The observers in the east region are not eligible to become replicas.
+The observers in the east region are not eligible to become leaders.

 ### Fail over observers